A US scientist has brewed up a storm by offering Britain advice on making tea

 “Steeped,” in contrast, is no joke.
 The product of three years’ research and experimentation, the book explores the more than 100 chemical compounds found in tea and “puts the chemistry to use with advice on how to brew a better cup,” its publisher says.

-Francl says adding a small amount of salt - not enough to taste – helps cut bitterness.
+Francl said adding a small amount of salt — not enough to taste — makes tea seem less bitter because “the sodium ions in salt block the bitter receptors in our mouths.”

 She also advocates making tea in a pre-warmed pot, agitating the bag briefly but vigorously and serving in a short, stout mug to preserve the heat.
-And she says milk should be added to the cup after the tea, not before – another issue that often divides tea-lovers.
+And she says milk should be added to the cup after the tea, not before – another issue that often divides tea lovers.

-On the Chemistry World site, Francl said writing the book had “enhanced my enjoyment of a cup of tea” but noted “there were several disquieting discoveries along the way."

-“There are the remains of lots of bugs in my tea – the DNA of hundreds of different insects have been identified in tea leaves," she said.
+Francl has been surprised by the level of reaction to her book in Britain.

+“I kind of understood that there would hopefully be a lot of interest," she told The Associated Press.
+“I didn’t know we’d wade into a diplomatic conversation with the U.S. Embassy.”

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.